Yahdiha72/Online-Internship-Application-Portal/README.md

 - This is my first Spring boot project for my internship
 - Thanks to the Spring Boot community for providing an excellent framework
 - Special thanks to all contributors who helped make this project better.
+# Contact
+For any inquiries or support, please contact the project maintainers:
+Yahdiha72 - yahdihamayara@gmail.com
+Feel free to open an issue if you encounter any problems or have suggestions for improvements